GoelBiju/RyzenAdj-Interop/README.md

 # RyzenAdj-Interop
-Interoperability between a C# program and the Ryzen Adjustment library in C/C++.
+Provides basic interoperability between a C# program and the Ryzen Adjustment library in C/C++.